fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 She ran between two hills seven times calling Allah for mercy.
 Them suddenly she noticed the noise and came back to her son Ishmael, she say an angel standing beside her baby.
 The angel was Jibreel, who was striking the ground with his wings so that the watter prattled forth.

-Ishmael and Hagar being taken to Mecca by Abraham in Islamic texts is an important part in the story of Ishmael, as it brings the focus to Mecca and is the beginning of Mecca's sanctification as a holy area.[2]: 61  Islamic tradition says Abraham was ordered by God to take Hagar and Ishmael to Mecca, and later Abraham returned to Mecca to build the Kaaba.
+Ishmael and Hagar being taken to Mecca by Abraham in Islamic texts is an important part in the story of Ishmael, as it brings the focus to Mecca and is the beginning of Mecca's sanctification as a holy area.
+Islamic tradition says Abraham was ordered by God to take Hagar and Ishmael to Mecca, and later Abraham returned to Mecca to build the Kaaba.
 In many of these accounts, the Sakina (something like a wind or spirit sent by God), or the angel Gabriel (Jibral) guides them to the location of the Kaaba, at which point Abraham builds it and afterwards, leaves the other two there (other versions discussed below say the construction of the Kaaba occurred later and that Ishmael took part in it).
 Generally, it is said that Hagar asks Abraham who he is entrusting herself and Ishmael to as he leaves them.
 He answers that he is entrusting them to God, to which Hagar then makes a reply that shows her faith, stating that she believes God will guide them.
 Hagar and Ishmael then run out of water and Ishmael becomes extremely thirsty.
 Hagar is distressed and searches for water, running back and forth seven times between the hills of Al-Safa and Al-Marwah.
 Hagar is later remembered by Muslims for this act during the Hajj, or pilgrimage, in which Muslims run between these same hills as part of the Sa'yee.
 When she returns to Ishmael, she finds either him or an angel scratching the ground with their heel or finger, whereupon water begins flowing and Hagar collects some or dams it up.
 This spring or well is known as Zamzam.
 At some point, a passing tribe known as the Jurhum sees birds circling the water and investigates.
 They ask Hagar if they can settle there, which she allows, and many versions say as Ishmael grew up he learned various things from the tribe.
 There are numerous versions of this story, each differing in various ways.
 The versions used in this summary, as well as others, can be found in al-Tabari's history and are recounted in Reuven Firestone's Journeys in Holy Lands.

 Muslims believe that Abraham was told to sacrifice his son, Ishmael, though the Qur'an does not mention the name of the son.
-The multiple versions suggest that the dhabih was originally an oral story that had been circulating before being written as it is in the Qur'an and in additional commentaries.[8]: 92–95  Norman Calder explains, "oral narrative is marked by instability of form and detail from version to version, and by an appropriate creative flexibility which makes of every rendering a unique work of art."[8]: 92–93  Each version is indeed a "unique work of art," differing from another in various ways to present certain ideas, such as the importance of Ishmael over Isaac because he was the first child.
+The multiple versions suggest that the dhabih was originally an oral story that had been circulating before being written as it is in the Qur'an and in additional commentaries.
+Norman Calder explains, "oral narrative is marked by instability of form and detail from version to version, and by an appropriate creative flexibility which makes of every rendering a unique work of art."
+Each version is indeed a "unique work of art," differing from another in various ways to present certain ideas, such as the importance of Ishmael over Isaac because he was the first child.

 Abraham sacrificing his son, Ishmael; Abraham cast into fire by Nimrod The general narrative pertaining to Ishmael in Islamic literature describes the sacrifice either as a test or as part of a vow.
 Some versions tell of the devil trying to stop God's command from being obeyed by visiting Hagar, Ishmael, and Abraham.
 Every time the devil says Abraham is going to sacrifice Ishmael, each person answers that if God commanded it, they should obey.
 Eventually, Abraham tells Ishmael about the order and Ishmael is willing to be sacrificed and encourages Abraham to listen to God.
 Often, Ishmael is portrayed as telling Abraham some combination of instructions to bring his shirt back to Hagar, bind him tightly, sharpen the knife, and place him face down, all so that there will be no wavering in the resolve to obey God.